jlevente/link-vgi/workshop/tutorial.md

 Different APIs implemented different authentication systems, some being completely open and public ([Overpass API](http://wiki.openstreetmap.org/wiki/Overpass_API)) and some requiring a registered application before any interaction ([Instagram API](https://www.instagram.com/developer/)).

 ##### Twitter

 ###### Application-only authentication
 To get basic data access on behalf of an application (see user timelines, search in tweets, get user information).
+You only need to include your client's `Consumer Token` and `Consumer Secret` in your requests to use this authenticaiton method.
 This authentication level does not allow to use `geo` endpoints but is still useful for example mining a single user's timeline.

 ###### OAuth signed
 To interact with Twitter on behalf of a user.
 The application first needs to obtain an `access token` and `token secret` from Twitter to be able to make authenticated requests.
 The idea is to provide Twitter the details of the application and a user, who can decide whether he/she authorizes our application to perform certain operations.
 Once it's confirmed, neccesary signatures are generated and can be included in the requests.